-On balance, however, the economic literature on tax policy and investment does lean toward the conclusion that changes in taxes do have a noticeable impact on investment.
-A wellknown survey of the literature, for example, concluded that investment was highly responsive to changes in the cost of capital.
-One study looking at the period from 1953 to 1988, during which time accelerated depreciation and investment tax credit provisions were both enacted and repealed, found that tax policy had a strong effect on the level of investment, especially for machinery and equipment.
-The authors also provided evidence that suggests firms with lower net cash flows, which may be more liquidity-constrained, are more responsive to changes in the cost of capital.
-261 If this is true, then firms with less access to capital markets are particularly sensitive to changes in tax incentives for investment.
-Moreover, insofar as tax changes affect both net cash flows and the user cost of capital, some economists have found that the cash-flow effect is stronger.
-262 Recent research on the bonus depreciation provisions enacted in 2002 and 2003 found a clear and substantial impact of tax incentives on investment in capital goods.
-The authors argue that the demand for long-lived investment goods is extremely responsive to temporary changes in tax treatment because the value of these investments is not particularly sensitive to the date of purchase, while the cost could be if temporary tax incentives are in place.
+However, for the most part, the economic literature on tax policy and investment does lean toward the conclusion that changes in taxes do have a noticeable impact on investment.
+A well-known survey of the literature, for example, concluded that investment was highly responsive to changes in the cost of capital.270 One study looking at the period from 1953 to 1988, during which time accelerated depreciation and investment tax credit provisions were both enacted and repealed, found that tax policy had a strong effect on the level of investment, especially for machinery and equipment.271 The authors also provided evidence that suggests firms with lower net cash flows, which may be more liquidity-constrained, are more responsive to changes in the cost of capital.272 If this is true, then firms with less access to capital markets are particularly sensitive to changes in tax incentives for investment.
+Moreover, insofar as tax changes affect both net cash flows and the user cost of capital, some economists have found that the cash-flow effect is stronger.273 Recent research on the bonus depreciation provisions enacted in 2002 and 2003 found a noticeable impact of tax incentives on investment in capital goods.274 The authors argue that the demand for long-lived investment goods is extremely responsive to temporary changes in tax treatment because the value of these investments is not particularly sensitive to the date of purchase, while the cost could be if temporary tax incentives are in place.